- The following conditions must be met, if applicable, in order to terminate CGP coverage:

 - The Notice of Termination should be submitted to the City of Chesapeake Civil Permits Office no later than 30 days after one of the above conditions are met.
 The City will have up to 60 days to act upon the Notice of Termination.

-- The Notice of Termination form along with instructions can be found on the DEQ website or at the Development and Permits Civil Permits Office on the 3rd floor of Chesapeake City Hall at 306 Cedar Road.
+- The Notice of Termination form along with instructions can be found on the DEQ website or at the Development and Permits Civil Permits Office on the 3rd floor of Chesapeake City Hall at 306 Cedar Road (757-382-6101).
 The Notice of Termination form must include an ink signature.

-- The Notice of Termination form can be submitted by mail or in person to:
+- The Notice of Termination form can be submitted by mail, in person, or email (Email Somer Dimaya).

 City of Chesapeake Department of Development and Permits